-Virtualization technology represents the most promising solution to the "Internet ossification" issue caused by the unanticipated growth that has taken place since the design of decades-old Internet protocols.
-With virtualization, the network becomes programmable, facilitating its evolution along multiple directions.
-Network Function Virtualization (NFV) is one of the essential technologies enabling the replacement of hardware-based middleboxes by software running on off-the-shelf hardware [1].
-Virtual Network Functions (VNFs) are used to implement individual network services, which can be combined to form complex Service Function Chains (SFCs) consisting of multiple VNFs connected in a predefined order [2, 3, 4].
-Thanks to the availability of NFV technology, network services that were previously accessible only from a limited number of vendors can now be downloaded from Internet marketplaces [5].
+Virtualisation technology represents the most promising solution to the 'internet ossification' issue caused by the unanticipated growth that has taken place since the design of decades-old internet protocols.
+With virtualisation, the network becomes programmable, facilitating its evolution along multiple directions.
+Network function virtualisation (NFV) is one of the essential technologies enabling the replacement of hardware-based middleboxes by software running on off-the-shelf hardware (Mijumbi et al., 2016).
+Virtual network functions (VNFs) are used to implement individual network services, which can be combined to form complex service function chains (SFCs) consisting of multiple VNFs connected in a predefined order (Halpern and Pignataro, 2015; Garcia et al., 2019; Fulber-Garcia et al., 2020).
+Thanks to the availability of NFV technology, network services that were previously accessible only from a limited number of vendors can now be downloaded from internet marketplaces (Bondan et al., 2019).
 The adoption of NFV technology has brought significant benefits in terms of network flexibility and management.
-To standardize the execution and management of NFV-based services and ensure interoperability of various VNFs, the European Telecommunications Standards Institute (ETSI) has proposed the NFV-MANO architecture [6].
+To standardise the execution and management of NFV-based services and ensure interoperability of various VNFs, the European Telecommunications Standards Institute (ETSI) has proposed the NFV-MANO architecture (Quittek et al., 2014).

-Although network services executed as virtualized software offer several advantages, it is undeniable that they are more susceptible to failures than traditional specialized hardware alternatives [7].
-The transition from hardware devices to virtualized platforms brings several challenges regarding dependability [8, 9].
-Factors such as the integration complexity of multiple software systems in different layers, the interoperability of hardware and software components provided by different vendors, and the limited experience in operating virtualized network environments are some of the challenges that make it difficult to ensure the dependability of NFV-based networks.
+Although network services executed as virtualised software offer several advantages, it is undeniable that they are more susceptible to failures than traditional specialised hardware alternatives (Han et al., 2017).
+The transition from hardware devices to virtualised platforms brings several challenges regarding dependability (Sharma et al., 2020; Li et al., 2020).
+Factors such as the integration complexity of multiple software systems in different layers, the interoperability of hardware and software components provided by different vendors, and the limited experience in operating virtualised network environments are some of the challenges that make it difficult to ensure the dependability of NFV-based networks.

 Proprietary hardware-based middleboxes, on the other hand, are generally designed with strict resilience goals, similar to the standards defined by carrier-grade systems.
-The term "carrier-grade availability" refers to the reliability levels that telecommunication carriers and service providers offer for their network services and infrastructure, such as voice communication, data transmission, and internet connectivity.
+The term 'carrier-grade availability' refers to the reliability levels that telecommunication carriers and service providers offer for their network services and infrastructure, such as voice communication, data transmission, and internet connectivity.
 Ensuring carrier-grade availability (at five nines, 99.999%, which corresponds to less than five minutes of downtime per year) is critical to the widespread adoption of NFV technology.
-The ETSI has established several resiliency requirements for services running in virtualized environments [10, 7].
+The ETSI has established several resiliency requirements for services running in virtualised environments (Lac et al., 2017; Han et al., 2017).

-Several proposals have been put forward to increase the availability of network functions in virtualized environments [11, 12, 13].
+Several proposals have been put forward to increase the availability of network functions in virtualised environments (Ghaznavi et al., 2020; Kulkarni et al., 2018; Khalid and Akella, 2019).
 However, these solutions come with limitations, such as the use of particular technologies or the need to modify VNF code.
 Some proposals do not include all the mechanisms necessary to guarantee end-to-end availability.
 Challenges are compounded by the fact that most network functions are stateful, requiring detailed function state management.
-Additionally, none of the existing solutions fully comply with the NFV-MANO reference architecture established by the ETSI [6].
+Additionally, none of the existing solutions fully comply with the NFV-MANO reference architecture established by the ETSI (Quittek et al., 2014).

-In this work we present a novel high availability architecture for NFV-based services, encompassing both stateful Virtualized Network Functions (VNFs) and Service Function Chains (SFCs).
-The architecture, known as NHAM (NFV High Availability Module), has been integrated as a module into the NFV-MANO reference architecture, aligning with the specifications put forth by the ETSI.
-NHAM adopts a virtualization-centric approach, allowing any VNF or SFC instantiated on the NFV platform to seamlessly inherit the high availability and resiliency attributes.
+In this work we present a novel high availability architecture for NFV-based services, encompassing both stateful virtualised network functions (VNFs) and service function chains (SFCs).
+The architecture, known as NFV high availability module (NHAM), has been integrated as a module into the NFV-MANO reference architecture, aligning with the specifications put forth by the ETSI.
+NHAM adopts a virtualisation-centric approach, allowing any VNF or SFC instantiated on the NFV platform to seamlessly inherit the high availability and resiliency attributes.